astooke/gtimer/docs/source/pages/parallel.rst

 When using gtimer in the context of parallel computing, with multiple separate python processes, each one will operate its own, independent gtimer.
 Therefore it is necessary to communicate parallel subdivisions to the master timer more explicitly than in the case of serial operation.

-One option is to explicitly pass timing data as any other results are retrieved from a sub-processes.
-Use the ``get_times()`` function to retrieve a deepcopy of the timing data.
+One option is to explicitly pass timing data as any other results are retrieved from a sub-processes, using the ``get_times()`` function or ``save_pkl()`` for a serialized version.
+Another option is to use disk storage with ``load_pkl()``.

-Another option is to use the ``save_pkl()`` and ``load_pkl()`` methods.
-The first of these gets, pickles, and returns the current timing data if no arguments are provided, or else it can pickle a given ``Times`` instance and / or dump to a provided filename.

-Once the master process timer holds a collection of ``Times`` objects containing data from a completed sub-processes, they can be attached to the hierarchy using ``attach_par_subdivision()``.
+Once the master process holds a collection of ``Times`` objects from completed sub-processes, they can be attached to the hierarchy using ``attach_par_subdivision()``.
 The attached timing data will exist in a temporary state until the next ``stamp()`` call in the master timer, at which point the data will be permanently assigned to the master timer hierarchy, just as a regular subdivision ended during that interval is.
 To summarize, the proper sequence is:

 1. stamp in master
 2. run subprocesses